Cryptkeeper/lightorama-protocol/README.md

 ### Durations
 This encoding method has been derived from the assumption that durations have a minimum value of 0.1s and a maximum of 25s - as offered by the LOR Hardware Utility.

 Before being encoded, the value must be scaled.
-The scale used is exponential*ish* and offers higher precision for lower value durations.
-For example, the delta of the scaled values of 0.1s and 0.2s is 232x larger than the delta between the scaled values of 2.1s and 2.2s.

 Given `timeSeconds` as a duration in seconds (such as 0.1s or 5s), you can calculate its scaled value as:

 `scaledValue = round(maxDuration / (timeSeconds / minDuration)))`